flaeri/ComfyComp/README.md

 * ComfyConc

 concatenates (merge/stitch) all the files in the input folder into a single output file.
-It will not re-encode, just smash them togehtger.
+It will not re-encode, just smash them together.
 All the input files *must* be as identical in terms of format, codec, container etc, or it will fail.

 Useful for software that outputs video in segments.